rossdrew/ZeroHour/README.md

  - figures out an order based on Rally DragAndDropOrder
  - adds each of the Rally parent artifacts as a Trello ticket with the Rally tasks as list items in Trello

+#Plans

+ Next step is to allow two way-syncing so that changes on one reflect on the other.
+This raises the issue of HTML->Markdown and back.  html2text does the first step perfectly but I can't find anything to put it back the way it was, the HTML is always changed.

+ Also
+  - Servers, usernames, passwords all need to be passed in as arguments
+  - Code needs to be cleaned and split up and possibly unit tests extended

 #Issues